MAIF/daikoku/manual/docs/02-usages/07-adminusage/1-tenants.md

 * **Configure API Keys in Daikoku**: Access the Daikoku configuration settings (in the tenant configuration) and provide the Stripe API keys in the appropriate fields.
 This allows Daikoku to communicate with Stripe for payment handling.

-the next step is to configure your API to accept payment. see this [part](../09-producerusage/1-apis.md) of the doc to learn more
+The next step is to configure your API to accept payments.
+See this [part](../09-producerusage/1-apis.md) of the documentation to learn more

 ### Security

-A tenant can be private or public.
-In the last case, just public api can be accessed by unauthenticated users.
+A tenant can be either private or public.
+In the last case, just a public API can be accessed by unauthenticated users.

 A creation security option can be activated to forbid all unauthorized teams to create API.
 You just have to authorize the team from the team edit page.

 A subscription security option can be activated to forbid all personal team to subscribe to an API.

-An API keys aggregation security can be activated to allow admin API to activate the possibility to aggregate the generated key with an existing API key.
+An API keys aggregation security can be activated to allow the admin API to activate the possibility to aggregate the generated key with an existing API key.
 It must be activated in every plan

 > Beware the risk of override metadata between key using multiple plans.

-It's possible to hide API Reference tab (for all APIs) to unlogged user.
-This is a feature primally intended for public tenants.
+It's possible to hide the API Reference tab (for all APIs) to unlogged user.
+This is a feature primary intended for public tenants.

-It's possible to hide teams page (/teams) to prevent everyone for knowing all teams in the organisation.
-This is a feature primally intended for public tenants.
+It's possible to hide the teams page (/teams) to prevent everyone for knowing all the teams in the organization.
+This is a feature primary intended for public tenants.

 ### Display mode

-It's possible to switch tenant display mode from `default` to `environment`. see this [part](../08-tenantusage/5.5-display.md) of the doc to learn more
+It's possible to switch tenant display mode from `default` to `environment`.
+See this [part](../08-tenantusage/5.5-display.md) of the documentation to learn more.